-What concerns me more is that the model shows options for dealing with a given situation – but there is less indication of how to recognize a situation, i.e. how to reliably determine what horizon you are on.
+What concerns me more: the model shows options for dealing with a given situation – but there is less indication of how to recognize a situation, i.e. how to reliably determine which horizon you are in.

 Up to this point, Wardley Maps are already a joy: I can use them to make more resilient diagnoses and derive indications for meaningful actions.

-What’s even better is that over the years, he has compiled a whole host of leading indicators that can be used to derive indications of a product’s assignment to a tier.
+What’s even better is that over the years, he has compiled a whole host of leading indicators that can be used to derive indications for assigning a product to a stage.
 For now, here’s an excerpt from the raw spreadsheet – we’ll take it apart and look at it more closely in the near future: